EDUCBA

 * Multiplication of two operands a * b

-% Modulus – the remainder of the division of left operand by the right a % b
+% Modulus – the remainder of the division of the left operand by the right a % b

-The following are a few examples of operations, using Arithmetic Operators.
+The following are a few examples of operations using Arithmetic Operators.

 Let us assume certain values for the below variables as